vicsz/cloud-lab/README.md

 Try to /persons endpoint.

-It won't work as the database does not have the required Persons tables created.
+It won't work as the database used does not have the required Persons tables created.

+Where as with local H2 database usage (from the previous) step, Spring Boot auto-generates (from scratch) the necessary tables schemas each time the app is run.
+With a long-lived / externalized / and shared database (such as MySQL) , we need a better strategy for keeping database schemas up-to-date.

 ## 11 - Database Migrations